smartcomputer-ai/agent-os/docs/design/design.md

 In the Python library, the [data model classes](/src/wit/data_model.py) are called `BlobObject`, `TreeObject`, `Core`, `Inbox`, and `Outbox`.
 The `Core` class is a special type of `TreeObject`.
 All these types allow the developer much simpler access to the object store, new input messages, and sending messages to other actors.

-The [function decorators](/src/wit/wit_api.py) wrap the wit functions by moving a lot of the load and persistence work out of the function implementation, thus reducing boilerplate.
+The [function decorators](/src/wit/wit_api.py) wrap the Wit functions by moving a lot of the load and persistence work out of the function implementation, thus reducing boilerplate.

 For example, here is the how the above code changes if we utilize the high-level API:
 ```Python